opencog/atomese-simd/Design-E.md

    (Section (Item "vec_add")
       (FloatValue rslt) (FloatValue a) (FloatValue b))
 ----
-Well, not that literally, because we'd have to wire `rslt` into something; its more complicated.
+Well, not quite that literally, because we'd have to wire `rslt` into something; its more complicated.
 Also `Plus` is unbounded, so it would need to be some arithmetic fold.
 But you get the idea...